EvilFreelancer/1c-repository-maker/README.md

-# 1C Repository Maker
+# 1C Thin Client Repository Maker

-A collection of scripts to create a repository of deb or rpm packages 1C.
+A collection of scripts to create a repository of deb or rpm packages 1C thin client.

 ## How to get and use